background

 Claude (we tested Opus 4.6) has explicitly gone after the investment banking workflow.

-Microsoft Copilot (we tested GPT 5), being deeply integrated into Excel, has a native advantage in that it isn’t a 3-rd party add-on.
+Microsoft Copilot (we tested GPT 5), being deeply integrated into Excel, has a native advantage in that it isn’t a 3-rd party add-in.

-Shortcut (we tested v7.4) is an Excel add-in developed by Fundamental Research Labs.
+Lastly, Shortcut (we tested v7.4) is an Excel add-in developed by Fundamental Research Labs.
 In contrast to the large LLMs in the ranking, Shortcut is built by a smaller, VC-backed startup specifically tackling financial analysis and financial modeling.
-There are a few of these kinds of specialist tools — we’ll call them “the boutiques”.

 There are a few other boutique tools going after the modeling workflow, most notably Endex, backed by OpenAI Startup Fund.
 We were unable to test Endex for this evaluation, but we intend to in the future.